GuillaumeIsabelle/x/_posts/2020-03-03-zotpressintext-tests.md

 ---
 <!-- wp:paragraph -->

 It is possible to use InText references...
+NOT WORKING YET

 <!-- /wp:paragraph -->